-The following applications demonstrate how to use the Model 2450 to measure insulator resistance.
-The applications shows how to use the front-panel interface, the remote interface using the SCPI command set, and the remote interface using the Test Script Processor (TSP®) command set.
+The following application demonstrates how to use the 2450 to measure insulator resistance.
+The application shows how to use the front-panel interface, the remote interface using the SCPI command set, and the remote interface using the Test Script Processor (TSP®) command set.

-You make insulation resistance measurements between traces on a printed circuit board and between conductors in cables and connectors.
+You typically make insulation resistance measurements between traces on a printed circuit board and between conductors in cables and connectors.

-This application sets the Model 2450 to source 20 V and makes 10 resistance readings with a 100 ms interval time.
+This application sets the 2450 to source 20 V and makes 10 resistance readings with a 100 ms interval time.
 Once the measurements are made, the output is turned off.